Die for You (The Weeknd song): Background and release

-In an interview on Beats 1 Radio with Zane Lowe, the Weeknd revealed that the song was finished a week before Starboy's release.
-Due to the song's lyrical content, which details the conflicting feelings of ending a relationship with someone he still loves, it was the most difficult song for him to complete for the album.
+In a 2016 interview with Zane Lowe of Beats 1 Radio, the Weeknd said that "Die for You" was the last song to finish for his album Starboy and was completed merely a week before the album dropped.
+It was one of the tracks on the album to be previewed before its release as part of the 12-minute-long short film Mania, released on November 23.
+The song was officially released on November 25, 2016, as an album track.

-The song was serviced to US rhythmic radio on September 19, 2017, as the sixth single from Starboy.
+"Die for You" received early airplay from urban contemporary and urban adult contemporary radio in August 2017.
+It was officially serviced to US rhythmic contemporary radio on September 19, 2017, as the sixth single from Starboy in the United States.
+The song was also scheduled to be sent to US contemporary hit radio on December 5, but its release to the format in the country was cancelled for unknown reasons.
 Following its release as a single in North America, the song charted modestly across various Billboard component charts and became a moderate Canadian hit.
 "Die for You" would later then be included on the track list of the Weeknd's second greatest hits album, The Highlights, which was released on February 5, 2021.

-After a resurgence in popularity thanks to TikTok in September 2021, its official music video was released on November 25, 2021, along with a standalone digital release on Apple Music with its own artwork.
-The song would later go on to begin receiving contemporary hit radio airplay in early August 2022 despite its cancelled release to the format in late 2017.
-In February 2023, the Weeknd uploaded a live performance video of the song from his After Hours til Dawn Tour to promote his HBO concert special The Weeknd: Live at SoFi Stadium.
+After a resurgence in popularity due to increased usage on the video-sharing app TikTok in September 2021, its official music video was released on November 25, 2021, alongside standalone digital release on Apple Music with its own artwork.
+As a result, the song would begin receiving contemporary hit radio airplay in early August 2022, following its initial cancellation from the release in 2017.
+In February 2023, the Weeknd uploaded a live performance video of the song from his After Hours til Dawn Tour to promote his HBO concert special the Weeknd: Live at SoFi Stadium.
 A live version of the song from his performance at SoFi Stadium was later released to digital stores and streaming platforms in March 2023 with the release of his first live album Live at SoFi Stadium.

-Music and composition
+Composition and lyrics

-"Die for You" is written in the key of C minor and has a tempo of 67 beats per minute.
+The song's sheet music, published by Sony/ATV Music Publishing at musicnotes.com, shows that "Die for You" is written in the key of C minor and follows a tempo of 72 beats per minute.
+The vocals in the song span from the low note of C4 to the high note of C6.

+In an interview with Zane Lowe, the Weeknd stated that "Die for You" was the final song finished for Starboy, and that it was difficult to write, specifically its lyrics.

+Critical reception

+Mosi Reeves of Rolling Stone said that the song "is a euphoric slow jam where he finally summons the poetic sincerity he mined so easily in the past."
+Christopher Hooton of The Independent said that the song "has a tragic ecstasy to it befitting an end of the world party that happens to fall on New Years’ Eve."
+Larry Bartleet of NME called it "banal, forgettable fluff".